Cloud-Schematics/openshift-dev-cluster/README.md

-# OpenShift Dev Cluster
+# Open Shift Development Environment
+Provision a new team development OpenShift cluster preconfigured with the IBM Cloud Operator, CodeReady Workspaces, and CodeReady Pipelines.

-Terraform template for creating a team development cluster.
-This template will:
+This terraform template will:

 1. Create a new OpenShift cluster on [IBM Cloud](https://cloud.ibm.com)
 2. Install the [IBM Cloud Operator](https://github.com/IBM/cloud-operators) into the cluster